HugovandenBovenkamp/Login-system-PHP/README.md

     <li>The application uses PDO for connecting to the database and SQL injection.</li>
     <li>The application uses password hashing</li>
     <li>The application is made using the MVC design pattern.</li>
+    <li>The user can't create an account if the email already exists in the database</li>
+    <li>The user needs to create a password that contains a minimum of 8 characters and needs special characters.</li>
 </ul>

 <h2>Challenges:</h2>